 Cup & Leaf Tea

-Cup & Leaf started as Growth Machine project that would allow the team to have a blog they could refer to in case studies, as well as become a training ground for new staff.
-In 2018, Nat decided to turn it into an Ecommerce store.
+Cup & Leaf started as Growth Machine project that would allow the Growth Machine team to have a blog they could refer to in case studies, as well as become a training ground for new staff.
+In 2018, Nat decided to turn it into a premium tea Ecommerce store.
 He wrote about his experience in his post How to Start an Ecommerce Business in 3 Weeks: Launching Cup & Leaf.

 The site has also been the subject of a couple of case studies: